jonatasmviana/employee-management/README.md

 A complete project with an API built in .NET 8, front-end with React JS 18, Next.js 14, and TypeScript, fully containerized with Docker to ensure scalability and to make it ease to deploy.

 The idea of ​​the project is to have an application with simple, yet complete and functional CRUD, following SOLID principles, both in the API and in the front end.

+Implemented a small example of events usege with Azure Service Bus (sending an email when creating a user).

 Coverage of unit tests performed in the front end.